karlm89/learning_react/README.md

 ## Packages Used

 UUID - Used for generating IDs
 `> npm i uuid`

 React Router - Router for React
 `> npm i react-router-dom`

+Axios - Used for making HTTP requests
+`> npm i axios`